Microscopic verification of topological electron-vortex binding in the lowest-Landau-level crystal state

-Comparisons with exact solutions have served as a rigorous and unbiased means for establishing the physics of various strongly correlated states in the lowest Landau level.
-We now subject $\Psi^{^{2p}CFC}$ to such tests.
-Exact wave functions can be obtained (using the Lanczos method) for up to $N=7$ particles in the low-$\nu$ region of interest.
+Following the standard procedure of the composite fermion (CF) theory~\cite{Jain,Kamilla}, we construct the following wave function: \be \Psi^{^{2p}CFC}_L=\prod_{j<k}(z_j-z_k)^{2p}\Psi^{EC}_{L^*} , \ee \be L^*=L-pN(N-1). \ee It is interpreted as a CF crystal (CFC), because the Jastrow factor $\prod_{j<k}(z_j-z_k)^{2p}$ binds $2p$ quantized vortices to each electron in $\Psi^{EC}$ to convert it into a composite fermion; the composite fermions of different flavors are denoted by $^{2p}$CF, and their crystals by $^{2p}$CFC.
+We next proceed to compare $\Psi^{^{2p}CFC}$ with exact wave functions.
+The latter can be obtained (using the Lanczos method) for up to $N=7$ particles in the low-$\nu$ region of interest.
 We will present below detailed results for $N=6$; the study of $N=5$ and $N=7$ particles is consistent with our conclusions below.
-The filling factor of the finite system will be defined by the expression $\nu=N(N-1)/2L$, which gives the correct value of $\nu$ in the thermodynamic limit.
+The filling factor of the finite system will be defined by the expression $\nu=N(N-1)/2L$, which gives the correct value of $\nu$ for a uniform density state in the thermodynamic limit.
 For $N=6$, the lowest energy classical configuration has one particle at the center, with the remaining five forming a ring around it~\cite{Peeters}.
-The wave functions in Eq.~(\ref{CFC}) for $2p\neq 0$ have rather complicated correlations built into them, but the interaction energy per particle, \be V=\frac{1}{N}\frac{\langle\Psi^{^{2p}CFC}_L| \sum_{j<k} \frac{e^2}{\epsilon r_{jk}}|\Psi^{^{2p}CFC}_L \rangle} {\langle\Psi^{^{2p}CFC}_L|\Psi^{^{2p}CFC}_L \rangle} \;, \ee can be evaluated by the Metropolis Monte Carlo method at least for many large values of $2p$ (the computation time increases rapidly as $2p$ is reduced).
+The wave functions $\Psi^{^{2p}CFC}$ for $2p\neq 0$ have rather complicated correlations built into them, but the interaction energy per particle, \be V=\frac{1}{N}\frac{\langle\Psi^{^{2p}CFC}_L| \sum_{j<k} \frac{e^2}{\epsilon r_{jk}}|\Psi^{^{2p}CFC}_L \rangle} {\langle\Psi^{^{2p}CFC}_L|\Psi^{^{2p}CFC}_L \rangle} \;, \ee can be evaluated by the Metropolis Monte Carlo method at least for many large values of $2p$ (the computation time increases rapidly as $2p$ is reduced).
 The total energy also has contributions from electron-background and background-background interactions, but these terms are the same for different crystal wave functions for a given $L$, so are not relevant for comparisons.

 Fig.~\ref{fig1} shows the correlation energy of the optimal CF crystal, defined as the deviation of its energy from that of the uncorrelated electron crystal.
 (The computationally accessible range of $2p$ allows us to determine the minimum CFC energy.
 The only exceptions are the largest two values of $L$, where we show the energy at the smallest $2p$ studied; the minimum CF energy may be still lower here.)
 The exact correlation energy is also shown for $L\leq 145$.
 For $L>145$, the dimension of the Fock space ($D$) is too large for an exact treatment.
 As an independent reference point, we obtain an accurate approximation to the exact energy by the method of ``CF diagonalization," wherein the Coulomb Hamiltonian is diagonalized in a correlated CF basis, the dimension of which is much smaller than the dimension of the full basis needed for the exact state; gradually increasing the basis size gives an increasingly better approximation~\cite{Jeon}.
 Fig.~\ref{fig1} quotes $V^{(2)}_{CF}$ (using the notation in Ref.~\onlinecite{Jeon}), obtained with a correlated CF basis of dimension 150. $V^{(2)}_{CF}$ has been shown to be very precise~\cite{Jeon}: for the six particle system it is within 0.02\% of the exact energy for $L\leq 145$ and we expect similar level of accuracy for higher $L$ as well.